What to know about variable heart rhythms and AFib

 Heart valve surgery is performed to improve blood flow through the heart by relieving obstruction or reducing the leakage of abnormal heart valves.
 Heart valve surgery can involve repair or replacement of a diseased valve.
 It may be recommended if you have symptoms of valve disease that worsen.
 The most common valve problems are stenosis (narrowing) and regurgitation (backflow of blood).
 Types of stenosis include mitral valve stenosis, aortic stenosis and pulmonary valve stenosis.

 In valve replacement surgery, the surgeon removes the diseased valve and replaces it with a new one made from plastic, metal or tissue.
-In valve repair surgery, also called valvuloplasty, the defective valve is repaired by sewing the edges together.
+In valve repair surgery, also called valvuloplasty, the surgeon repairs the defective valve by sewing the edges together.
 For many patients, heart valve repair is preferable to replacement because the individual’s own tissues are used.
 When a valve is severely damaged or malformed, replacement may be necessary.

-A nonsurgical minimally invasive option for some patients who have stenosis (pulmonary and sometimes aortic) of a valve (narrowing) is balloon valvuloplasty.
+Balloon valvuloplasty is a nonsurgical, minimally invasive option for some patients who have stenosis of a valve.
 This procedure involves a physician threading a catheter containing a balloon into the patient’s groin and up to the heart.
 The balloon is inserted into the valve and stretches it opened.
 The balloon and catheter are then removed.

 If your doctor determines that you need heart valve surgery, you may have: